A Professional Guide to Wall Tie Replacement

 On rare occasions and typically when coupled with gale-force winds, old cavity walls that have been weekend by cavity tie corrosion have been known to collapse.
 So be safe; if you discover any symptoms of wall tie failure get the walls checked out by a professional.

-This is carried out by a specialist wall tie surveyor and its purpose is to collect and record data about both the construction of the wall and the condition of the wall ties therein.
-Note that the survey is designed to assist with the formation of an objective indication on the service longevity of the existing ties.
+A wall tie inspection is usually carried out by a surveyor, who will collect and record data about both the construction of the wall and the condition of the wall ties therein.
+The information collected from the survey is used to form an objective assessment as to the service longevity of the existing ties.

 The wall tie corrosion survey takes the form of 3 stages

-- The use of a metal detector to locate the position of existing ties over a given area of wall.
-This is to establish whether the number of existing wall ties per square metre meets the current building standards
+- A metal detector is used to locate and plot the position of existing ties over a given area of wall.
+This helps to establish whether the number of existing wall ties per square metre meets with current building regulations.

 The surveyor will be making a number of observations throughout the process, these generally include noting: